 3. Avoid excess alcohol and drugs

 According to Beyond Blue, men in particular turn to drugs and alcohol to deal with anxiety and depression, which only make the symptoms worse.
-The Australian guidelines recommend you have at least two alcohol free drinks a week, no more than four standard drinks a day and no more than 10 standard drinks a week.
+The Australian guidelines recommend you have at least two alcohol free days a week, no more than four standard drinks a day and no more than 10 standard drinks a week.

 The Foundation for Alcohol Research and Education (FARE) recently launched an online tool to help men reduce their alcohol use.
 It’s called TOM, because the research FARE conducted in the ACT showed a Third Of Men (TOM) wanted to cut back on drinking, or stop completely.